Consistency of small cap returns across multiple market periods should be a strategic consideration for a long-term allocation to the asset class.

 Often in strong rising markets, investors become myopic chasing performance in the highest performing strategies believing recent events will persist long into the future.
 After a long-secular rise in small cap stocks, strategic investors need to consider the importance of both absolute performance, risk-adjusted returns, and consistency which tend to be underappreciated in the volatility prone small cap asset class.

-If interest rates rise, resulting in price to earnings multiples and profit margins peak, avoiding marginal companies with a greater emphasis on high-quality companies trading at attractive prices will be increasingly important.
-We are already seeing this play out in the Russell 2000 Index where one-third of the stocks in the Russell 2000 have not been profitable in 12 months, a level normally only seen in recessions.2 As we enter 2018, strategic long-term investors should emphasize consistency through multiple market periods to complement unmanaged small cap beta or headline-grabbing high performers.
+As price to earnings multiples and profit margins peak, avoiding marginal companies with a greater emphasis on high-quality companies trading at attractive prices will be increasingly important.
+We are already seeing this play out in the Russell 2000 Index where over one-third of the stocks in the Russell 2000 have not been profitable in 12 months, a level normally only seen in recessions.2 As we enter the second half of 2019, strategic long-term investors should emphasize consistency through multiple market periods to complement unmanaged small cap beta or headline-grabbing high performers.

 1 Source: https://www.baseball-reference.com/players/c/cobbty01.shtml